UK Skilled Worker Visa Changes and Immigration Rules for 2025

 Creating an eVisa account will allow your employees to access and update their immigration status online, as well as provide evidence of their right to work and right to rent.

-4. Changes to students and graduates switching onto the Skilled Worker route
+4. Changes to Students and Graduates Switching to the Skilled Worker Route

 The Graduate visa remains a valuable option for businesses seeking to hire international graduates from UK universities.